nextleap-project/countermitm/source/new.rst

 Out-of-band verified groups
 ---------------------------

-Traditionally, two peers perform verification of their respective public keys through manually verifying finger prints or through QR codes which are scanned from the other side.
-This arguably contradicts the good Autocrypt design choice of "Don't talk to users about keys, ever!".
-Moreover, in order for a group to be secure, every member needs to consistently perform oob-verifications with all other peers in a group.
-Otherwise a non-verified member could have its key modified in transit, rendering all group's messages readable to an attacker.
-The traditional oob-verification work flows are centered around keys and do not offer any additional benefits than a verified key or verified contact.

-Instead of focusing on just key verification, we rather focus on introducing new a new "invite + join" work flow to construct a group which is consistently secure against active attacks.
-The goal is that an active attacker (who substitutes Autocrypt keys in transit) can never read any group messages.
-We achieve this by mandating that joining a group is always tied to an oob-verification with an existing member, leading to a fully connected graph of oob-verifications between group members.
+We introduce a new secure verified group" which is constructed through a "secure-join" techno-social protocol which we describe below.
+Each member can add new members to the group through this protocol.
+Members in a verified group are consistently secure against message transport layer attacks.
+We achieve this by mandating that joining a group is initiated by transfering once a small amount of data in an out-of-band channel, that the message transport layer can not observe.

-Here is a conceptual step-by-step sketch of the proposed UI work flow, including the internal messages exchanged during it:
+Here is a conceptual step-by-step example of the proposed UI work flow, including the internal messages exchanged during it:

 1. Alice (the inviter) creates a "verified secure group 'X'" and starts the "secure invite" protocol by showing a special QR code.
-   The code contains her Openpgp4 fingerprint, e-mail address, a tag that qualifies the code as being of type "secure-invite-to-group 'X', and a random "join-X" secret that the provider can not obtain.
+   The code contains her Openpgp4 fingerprint, e-mail address, a tag that qualifies the code as being of type "secure-invite-to-group 'X'.

 2. Bob (the joiner) hits "Scan QR" code (a generic UI action, there are other QR things you can scan, e.g. also the ones from OpenKeyChain).